 We're supporting people across the UK to find out their risk and take action to reduce it.
 But this problem is too big to tackle alone, which is why we're working to make it easier for people to make healthy choices every day.
 We're doing this by raising awareness about risk, helping you to take action, creating a healthier environment and funding ground-breaking research.

-The NHS Diabetes Prevention Programme (NHS DPP)
+The NHS Diabetes Prevention Programme (NHS DPP) – Have your say.

 We're working with the NHS Diabetes Prevention Programme (NHS DPP) to help people at high risk of developing Type 2 diabetes become healthier and avoid the condition.
 It's the first national programme to do this.
 In March 2019, the programme will be renewed and we'd like to hear your views on plans to make it even more accessible.